eProsima/Shapes-Demo-Docs/docs/firststept.rst

 - **Lifespan:** The Lifespan Qos determines the duration while the sample is still valid.
 When a sample's lifespan expires, it will be removed from publisher and subscriber histories.

-- **Disable Positive ACKs:** If enabled, writers don't expect positive ACKNACK messages from the subscriber.
-Instead they consider samples to be delivered after the indicated duration if no negative ACKNACK was received.

-Note that using Disable Positive ACKs and Lifespan QoS will not have any visual effect.
+Note that using Lifespan QoS will not have any visual effect.

 Subscribing to a Shape
 ----------------------